themoonisacheese/2bored2wait/README.md

 If you want to change the configuration or you don't want your credentials in the bash history you will have to mount config/local.json manually.

-All additional configurations from the Docker usage guide apply here as well.

 # Configuration

-- You can change all credentials and whether you want update messages by simply editing the values in local.js or deleating that file.
+- You can change all credentials and whether you want update messages by simply editing the values in local.js or deleting that file.

 # How to use